-Enter the amount of these benefits on Form 2441, Part III, line 12.
+Enter the amount of these benefits on Form 2441, Part III. line 12.

 Exclusion or deduction.
 If your employer provides dependent care benefits under a qualified plan, you may be able to exclude these benefits from your income.
 Your employer can tell you whether your benefit plan qualifies.
 To claim the exclusion, you must complete Part III of Form 2441.
-You cannot use Form 1040EZ.

 If you are self-employed and receive benefits from a qualified dependent care benefit plan, you are treated as both employer and employee.
-Therefore, you would not get an exclusion from wages.
-Instead, you would get a deduction on Form 1040, Schedule C, line 14; Schedule E, line 19 or 28; or Schedule F, line 15.
+Therefore, you wouldn't get an exclusion from wages.
+Instead, you would get a deduction on Schedule C (Form 1040), line 14; Schedule E (Form 1040), line 19 or 28; or Schedule F (Form 1040), line 15.
 To claim the deduction, you must use Form 2441.